History of Dublin

 In 1850, Michael Murray and Jeremiah Fallon came to this area from Ireland.
 They purchased 1,000 acres of land from Jose Amador and built homes for their families.
 The area began to grow as many settled in the area.

 In 1853, Alameda County was created from parts of Contra Costa and Santa Clara counties.
 Both Murray and Fallon served on the Alameda County Board of Supervisors.
 Townships were established the next year and Murray's name was chosen for this area.

 The First Schoolhouse in the Valley

 By 1877 the first schoolhouse in the Amador-Livermore Valley was constructed in Dublin, along with a church, two hotels, Green's Store, a wagon and blacksmith shop, and a shoemaker's shop.
-The Murray Schoolhouse, Green's Store, St. Raymond's Church and the old cemetery (where members of the Donner Party Expedition are buried) have been preserved and are now located on Donlan Way.
+The Murray Schoolhouse, Green's Store, St. Raymond's Church and the historic cemetery (where members of the Donner Party Expedition are buried) have been preserved and are now located on Donlan Way.
 Mail was delivered to the Dougherty Station Hotel.
 Thus, the area became known as Dougherty's Station.
-Subsequently, the area became known as Dublin and in 1982 the City incorporated.
+Subsequently, the area became known as Dublin.

 Modern-Day Rapid Expansion

 During the past 20 years, the rapidly expanding Tri-Valley area has become renowned as a place of prosperity, a center for internationally acclaimed business parks, and home to some of the world's largest corporations.